 AFST201Intermediate Kiswahili Kiswahili 201 is a continuation of Elementary Kiswahili I & II that students have taken at K or while on study abroad in Kenya.
 The course emphasizes skills of listening, speaking, reading and writing with intermediate level grammatical structures.
 Half of the class time will be devoted to conversation and oral practice, reinforcing and going beyond the skills the students have mastered while on study abroad.
 The rest of the time will be devoted to reading and learning some intermediate-level grammar.
 Students are required to review all the readings prior to each class meeting.
 Attendance is required.

 AFST/POLS248Politics of Sub-Saharan Africa This course offers an in-depth perspective on the study of Sub-Saharan African politics.
 It examines Africa's post-independence democratic strides, security issues, and the failure and successes of statism.
-It specifically exposes students to the challenges and the conundrum of the postcolonial state and the efforts in dealing with such challenges in Africa.
+It specifically exposes students to the challenges and the conundrum of the postindependence state and the efforts in dealing with such challenges in Africa.
 The end of the Cold War as well as the demise of apartheid affected the political landscape in Africa, thus strengthening the role of grassroots organizations and of other external forces to engage in the process of state reconstruction.

 AFST/HIST/SEMN271Nelson Mandela and the Anti-Apartheid Movement There are times when specific people, places and moments in history capture the imagination of the world.
 This occurs when that specificity speaks volumes to the human condition and offers lessons that we all sense are important.
 Such has been the case with Nelson Mandela and anti-apartheid movement.
 This course will use Mandela and the evolution of, and struggle against, apartheid as a window into some of the 20th century's most complex issues.
 Prerequisite: Sophomores Only

 AFST/WGS/HIST272Gender Relations in Africa This course explores categories of masculinity and femininity that relate to and inform one another.
-It analyzes how these identity categories interact with other axes of social and political power, such as ethnic affiliation, economic status, and age in various places and times in Africa.
+It analyzes how these identity categories interact with other axes of social and political power, such as ethnic affiliation, economic status, and age in various places and at different historical times in Africa.

 AFST/HIST273Atlantic Slave Trade This course examines the complex web of connections that linked together the various lives and fates of Africans, Europeans, and Americans via the Atlantic slave trade.
 It analyzes the mode of enslavement of Africans by slavers in Africa, the experiences of slaves in the Middle Passage, and the impact of the trade on continental and Diasporan Africans.
 It also explores the role played by Africa-based abolitionist movements in ending the trade in Atlantic Africa.